TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 This skeleton is great for start and to learn about metadata files.

-But when I create my package now, **I just copy my most recent package I made**, delete `/src` and `/tests` directories and I'm ready to roll.
+But when I create my package now, **I just copy the most recent package I made**, delete `/src` and `/tests` directories and I'm ready to roll.
 This is because:

-- I upgrade my package more often then some `skeleton` package
+- I upgrade my packages more often then some `skeleton` package
 - and because my preferences and required code are evolving
     - e.g. A new PHP version is out, I tune my continuous integration (CI) setup etc.